d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 \end{aligned}
 $$

-And the log-likelihood function would be:
+And the log-likelihood function would be

 $$
 \begin{aligned}